Lutu-gl/OSUE_tuw_2023W/README.md

 # OSUE_tuw_2023W

-Collection of my solutions for OS (operating systems) course in the semester 2023W.
+Collection of my solutions for OS (operating systems) course in the semester 2023W

 ## About the solutions

-Each solution can be compiled with make all on a recent Linux x86 with GNU make.
+Each solution can be compiled with make all on a recent Linux x86 with GNU make

-exercise 1A: Implementation of a reduced variation of the Unix-command grep.
+exercise 1A: Implementation of a reduced variation of the Unix-command grep

 exercise 1B: Implementation of the Cooley-Tukey Fast Fourier Tranformation algorithm using fork